KieferSivitz/vue-gh-pages/README.md

 ## vue-gh-pages

-Since I could not find a clean way of deploying to gh-pages I made this one
+Since I could not find a clean way of deploying vue-cli apps to github pages so I made this one

 Install the module